Comparing Gopher Control Methods

 Over the years, people have tried many methods to control gophers – some effective, some not so much.
 Common gopher control methods include poisoning with toxic baits, trapping, flooding with water, fumigating with gas, using predators, and exclusion barriers.
 Let’s briefly look at each and weigh their pros and cons:

 Using toxic bait (usually laced with strychnine or anticoagulant poisons) is a commonly used method to kill gophers.
 In large open fields with heavy infestations, poison grain baits can be the most economical way to knock down the population.
 However, poison has major drawbacks.
 It can be dangerous to handle and poses risks to other animals.
 Gophers often die underground days or weeks later, which means you might not immediately know if it worked, and the gopher could continue damaging plants in the meantime.
 There’s also the chance of secondary poisoning – if a poisoned gopher is eaten by a predator like an owl or pet dog, that animal can be poisoned as well.
 Because of these hazards, toxic baits are generally not recommended for home landscapes.
 Many regions have restrictions on gopher poisons due to environmental concerns.
-In summary, poison can work, but it must be used very carefully (often by licensed professionals), and it’s not a targeted or eco-friendly solution. -
+In summary, poison can work, but it must be used very carefully (often by licensed professionals), and it’s not a targeted or eco-friendly solution.
+We stand by our craftsmanship, offering lifetime warranty gopher traps to all our customers.

 Trapping is widely considered the most effective and practical gopher control method, especially on small properties or for moderate infestations.
 Trapping involves placing special gopher traps in the tunnel system to capture and kill the gopher.
 Unlike poisons or gas, trapping gives immediate results – when you catch the gopher, you know it, and it’s removed from the system.
 Many agricultural extensions and experts agree that trapping is the single most effective method for controlling pocket gophers in home landscapes.
 Traps, when used properly, have a high success rate and avoid many of the risks that come with poisons.